shinichy/android-plugin/tutorial/01-getting-started.md

 It will automatically fetch and prepare dependencies and give you a nice prompt where you can type in commands and inspect the configuration.
-For now, let's type the `apk` command to package our application :
+For now, let's type the `start` command to package our application and start it on a connected device or emulator :

 ```
-> apk
+> start
 [info] Generated /Users/fx/Documents/Projects/android-scratch/target/scala-2.10/src_managed/main/AndroidManifest.xml
 [info] Running AAPT for package com.scratch
 [info] Wrote /Users/fx/Documents/Projects/android-scratch/target/scala-2.10/src_managed/main/scala/com/scratch/TR.scala